razamehar/IMDB-Sentiment-Analysis-BoW-S2S-Models/README.md

 - Pretrained GloVe Embeddings Models leverage pretrained embeddings to enhance the representation of input tokens.
 They showcase improved performance of 87.8% and reduced training time compared to models with randomly initialized embeddings.
 - The Transformer Model with Positional Embedding showcases the effectiveness of attention mechanisms in capturing long-range dependencies and contextual information.
 The performance is 87.1%.

+## Multinomial Naive Bayes
+MultinomialNB is used in two ways for the analysis:
+- First, with CountVectorization, which is simple and effective for obtaining raw word counts but may overemphasize common words.
+- Then, with TF-IDF Vectorization, which offers a more refined feature representation by emphasizing rare but important words, making it generally more effective for text classification tasks.

 ## Model Selection
-Overall, the TriGram model exhibited the highest accuracy, highlighting the importance of capturing word sequences in sentiment analysis.
-Based on these results, the TriGram model was selected as the best-performing model.
-It will be used to predict sentiment on two random movie reviews.
+The Trigram model demonstrated the highest accuracy among the deep learning approaches, emphasizing the importance of capturing word sequences in sentiment analysis.
+As a result, the Trigram model was selected as the best-performing model and was used to predict sentiment in random movie reviews.
+In the machine learning approaches, MultinomialNB with TF-IDF outperformed the version using CountVectorizer.

 ## Predictions on Unseen Reviews
 Sentiment prediction is demonstrated on three example sentences using a trained model.
 The sentences are tokenized into integer sequences using the same tokenizer used during training.
 The best-trained model, utilizing a 3-gram approach, is loaded for prediction.
 Predictions are made on the tokenized sequences, resulting in probability scores for positive and negative sentiment classes.
 A threshold of 0.5 is applied to convert the probability scores into binary classes: values above the threshold are classified as positive sentiment (1), while values below or equal to the threshold are classified as negative sentiment (0).